 A lifelong curiosity about how I happened to be born here in Canada makes me love history, particularly as it affects my life.
 Authors such as Colleen McCullough, Sharon Kay Penman and Pierre Berton have taught me that history told well, with a beating heart and a burning desire for adventure, is about as exciting and worthwhile as stories can get.
 When I decided to write my first full-length historical novel it was natural for me to choose Loyalists caught up in the American Revolution as I trace my roots back to members of Butler’s Rangers, a famous force under the command of Colonel John Butler, who fought valiantly for the King.

-I love to imagine myself where our ancestors have trod and do just that with John and Lucy in The Loyalist’s Wife.
+I love to imagine myself where our ancestors have trod and do just that with John and Lucy in The Loyalist’s Wife, The Loyalist’s Luck and The Loyalist Legacy (2016).
 As a young girl raised on a farm in rural Ontario by parents who believed in showing their children all that life could offer, I often stole off by myself and walked the field lane dreaming my stories or drawing with crude paper and pencil.
 That time alone was also special as I am part of a large family.
 Someone was almost always nearby.

 My husband has picked me up when I faltered, encouraged me when I flagged, and celebrated with me wholeheartedly when I succeeded.
 I am truly a lucky woman.

 For my grandchildren